priyadarshi/Applozic-Chat-SDK-Documentation/PLATFORM-API-GROUP-DOC.md

 | clientGroupId   | No  |   | Client Group unique identifier  |
 | notificationAfterTime   | No  |   | Time Interval for which notification has be be disabled |

-**Note**: Pass **OfUserId** header only if application Admin calling the API.
+**Note**: In case of Application Admin **OfUserId** header required too.
 OfUserId is the userId of user on behalf of which application admin want to update group user properties.

 **Response**: Response Json with success status :-